mjolewis/ChatBot-Application/README.md

 # System Components
 ***Builder***\
 The Builder class serves as a mediator method that puts the simulation together.
-It has three public methods and two private helper methods.
+It has four public methods and two private helper methods.
 In particular, it provides an informative message when the simulation beings, it provides a file dialog box for the user to choose N files and then builds the application components, and finally provides an informative message to end the simulation.